Logiqx/gps-wizard/docs/gpx/issues/gpsar.md

-### Speed
+### Speed and Course

-GpsarPro supports "speed", "sat" and "hdop" elements of GPX 1.0 but it does not support not "course".
+GpsarPro supports the "speed" element of GPX 1.0 but it does not support not "course".

 Supports the non-standard "gpxdata:speed" introduced by the Kickstarter [Trace](https://www.kickstarter.com/projects/activereplay/trace-the-most-advanced-activity-monitor-for-actio) and used by [Waterspeed](https://waterspeedapp.com/).